tektoncd/hub/docs/DEPLOYMENT.md

     ```
     A token will be returned with the requested scopes.
 You can check using the jwt decoder.
 Use this token for the catalog refresh cron job.

-4. Navigate to `api/config/99-post-deploy` and edit `34-catalog-refresh-secret.yaml`.
-Set the Hub Token
+4. Edit `05-catalog-refresh-cj/50-catalog-refresh-secret.yaml` and Set the Hub Token

    ```yaml
    apiVersion: v1